SteerClearWM/Steer-Clear-Backend/README.md

 ## API
 * All API routes require that the user be logged in
 * All API routes are prefixed by **/api/**
+* Some API routes require the user to have certain permissions (e.x. be a student, be an admin, etc...)

 ## Ride Request Objects
 Ride request objects have several fields: